Sumanthvu/git-practice-weekend-2025/MISC.md

 # Miscellaneous

 There some things that are good to know, but not strictly necessary.
-Here's an (incompplete) list of the ideas.
+Here's an (incomplete) list of the ideas.
 Please feel free to add any 'life hacks' you know/discover to this!

 ## Clone depth

-In old repos, there's ususally a lot of history.
+In old repos, there's usually a lot of history.
 So, cloning them often takes many GBs, while the actual code you'd like to download(to, for example, browse around) is only a few dozen MBs.
 To get around this, we can use `git clone --depth 1`.
+The `--depth 1` option makes cloning faster by downloading only the latest version of the code instead of the whole history.

+ For example,
-For example, `git clone --depth 1 git@github.com:pytorch/pytorch.git` takes significantly less time than cloning the entire repo.
+ `git clone --depth 1 https://github.com/iiitl/git-practice-weekend-2025.git ` takes significantly less time than cloning the entire repo.

 ## Aliases